 The 3-day of forest birding starts early from Nairobi at 6 am in the morning, driving through Thika and Muranga, arriving at Castle Forest Lodge (Mount Kenya) around 0900hrs check-in, and later birding in the lodge’s compound until lunch.
 After lunch we shall continue further, walking deep in the forest birding and looking for more bird species and forest specialists,

 We shall continue with the forest birding driving through the Aberdares National park looking for the endemic Aberdares Cisticola and the Jackson’s Francolin, other bird species of interest are Moorland Chat, and Buff-spotted Flufftail, Scarlet-tufted Malachite Sunbird.
 We shall also keep an eye out for the Cassin Hawk Eagle- a real forest raptor with very few confirmed records in Kenya that hunt through the canopy using the leafage and dark light of the forest to get its prey.
-The Cassin Hawk Eagle is mostly affiliated with the rainforests of the Congo Basin from Nigeria to western Uganda, Liberia to Togo, and more lately in western Tanzania The landscapes in the Aberdares National Park made it an inspiration behind The Lion King movie.
+The Cassin Hawk Eagle is mostly affiliated with the rainforests of the Congo Basin from Nigeria to western Uganda, Liberia to Togo, and more lately in western Tanzania The landscapes in the Aberdare National Park made it the inspiration behind The Lion King movie.
 Aberdare Park has lately been in the news; an Elephant was spotted suckling twins in one of the waterholes.

 We shall exit through Mutubio Gate, driving down to Ndunyu Njeru town, to Kinangop Plateau, in search of another endemic Sharpe’s Longclaw, Long-tailed Widowbird, Jackson’s Widowbird, African Snipe, Lesser Jacana, and many more.

 Expected back in Nairobi by 0600hrs.

 On the first and second day walking on foot will be involved, so having comfy walking shoes with a firm grip is recommended

 In the months of February and March, there are Deer (Horse) Flies in the forest which have a nasty bite (carry enough insect repellent).
 In the forest, some days are chilly It’s advisable you carry a warm fleece temperature may drop to 7 degrees just after sunset, so carry a raincoat, as sudden downpours may be encountered.